Two terms with known prime divisors adding to a power: REVISED with APPENDICES: Sharper results for

 We now list anomalous double solutions which do not seem to belong to infinite families.

-Several such anomalous examples are double solutions to Pillai's equation; see the list of such double solutions in (1.2) of [M. Bennett, On Some Exponential Equations of S. S. Pillai, {\it Canad.
+Several such anomalous examples are double solutions to Pillai's equation, that is, cases in which the exponent of one of $d_i$ ($i \in \{1,2\}$) is the same in both solutions; see the list of such double solutions in (1.2) of [M. Bennett, On Some Exponential Equations of S. S. Pillai, {\it Canad.
 J. Math.}, {\bf 53}, (2001)].
-The Pillai double solution $3-2= 3^2-2^3 = 1$ is the $n=1$ case mentioned at the beginning of Section 5, and two other Pillai double solutions, $2^3-3=2^5-3^3=5$ and $2^3-5 = 2^7-5^3=3$, correspond to the exceptional third and fourth solutions to the case $(d_1, d_2, c) = (3,5,2)$ mentioned above.
+The Pillai double solution $3-2= 3^2-2^3 = 1$ corresponds to the case $(d_1, d_2, c) = (2,1,3)$ giving the $n=1$ case mentioned at the beginning of Section 5, and two other Pillai double solutions, $2^3-3=2^5-3^3=5$ and $2^3-5 = 2^7-5^3=3$, correspond to the exceptional third and fourth solutions to the case $(d_1, d_2, c) = (3,5,2)$ mentioned above.
 The other three known Pillai solutions with relatively prime terms give these anomalous examples: